EwellNeuroLab/DentateSpikeClassification/Interface/README.md

 The test data cover the following cases:

-1) Recordings with Neuronexus, H64LP (single shank); channels are organized in the LFP file; fs = 2 kHz (Ewell lab)
-2) Recordings with Cambridge Neurotech, H2 (double shank); channel order is specified in config file; fs = 2 kHz (Ewell lab)
-3) Recordings with Cambridge Neurotech, H2 (double shank); channels are organized in the LFP file; fs = 2 kHz (Ewell lab)
+1) Recordings with Cambridge Neurotech, H2 (double shank); channels are organized in the LFP file; fs = 2 kHz (Ewell lab)
-4) Recordings with UCLA 256-channel, subset if channels is included; channels are specificed in the config file; fs = 1 kHz (McNaughton lab)
+2) Recordings with UCLA 256-channel, subset if channels is included; channels are specificed in the config file; fs = 1 kHz (McNaughton lab)

 ## Interface pipeline
 After downloading the Interface directory from GitHub, add the folder to MATLAB's path.
 When running on your own data, make sure to create a configuration file containing the details specified above.
 As reference, please see config files in the test data set.